adrianbj/FieldtypeVideo/README.md

 Processwire field type for storing video files and automatically creating poster images

-##It works, but I still want to clean up and enhance it!

-This new video fieldtype extends FieldtypeFile.
+###This new video fieldtype extends FieldtypeFile.

 * the video is available via: $page->video_field->url
 * automatically creates a poster image of the video on upload and makes this available via: $page->video_field->poster
 * shows the duration of the video on the title bar, next to the filesize